Ambystoma talpoideum: Distribution and habitat

 Mole salamanders are found in south eastern lowland areas of the Gulf Coastal Plains of the United States.
 Their main range extends from eastern Texas to southern South Carolina and inland as far as southern Illinois.
 It is absent from southern Florida and Louisiana, and there are separate populations in Kentucky, Virginia, Tennessee, North Carolina, northern South Carolina, northern Georgia and northern Alabama.
 There is also a small isolated population within the southernmost tip of Indiana.
 They inhabit floodplain pine or broadleaf forests, especially near gum and cypress ponds.
 Adults live under the surface of leaf litter while larvae are aquatic and found in ponds and ephemeral, fish-free waters.
+Populations of terrestrial adults are directly limited by density of refuges (burrows, logs, crevices, etc) needed for shelter, thermoregulation, and avoiding desiccation.

+Reproduction

+Mole salamanders breed between October and March in semi-permanent ponds with surrounding areas suitable for burrowing and with adequate food.
+Males are less likely to mate in areas with multiple rival males.

 Behavior

 Primarily nocturnal, the mole salamander is found in habitats of moist forest debris, usually near a permanent source of water.
-The adult range is up to about 5 m2 and the animals migrate to near bodies of water on rainy nights in winter when the breeding season approaches.
+The adult range is up to about 5 m2 and the animals migrate (up to 160 meters) to near bodies of water on rainy nights in winter when the breeding season approaches.
 The eggs are laid in the spring, during heavy rains.
 Some larvae undergo metamorphosis while others are neotenic and retain their gills.
 In larger bodies of water where predatory fish like the bluegill (Lepomis macrochirus) are present, metamorphosis is more common.
-When attacked, adults and juveniles lower their heads to expose their parotoid glands which exude a noxious secretion.
+When ponds were dried it also showed higher rates of metamorphosis.
+If ponds do not dry out then they tend to stay in a paedomorphic state.
+However, because this species exhibits falcutative pedomorphosis, paedomorphic adults can still undergo metamorphosis later in life if environmental conditions-such as drying ponds or reduced aquatic habitat quality favor a transition to a terrestrial lifestyle.When attacked, adults and juveniles lower their heads to expose their parotoid glands which exude a noxious secretion.
 This salamander is an opportunistic feeder, eating almost anything smaller than itself which it can overpower, including various arthropods and tadpoles.
 It has been revealed that A. talpoideum's diet consists almost completely of various arthropods and only a small number of other Ambystomatidae larvae.